 Dr.TWL 360 Non Surgical Face Lift was featured by Men’s Folio.
 Read the full article here.

 Do you dream of a slimmer face?
-Is a V-shaped face your ideal face shape?
+Is a V-shape face your ideal face shape?
 What are the ways you have heard of to achieve your dream face shape?
 I have been interviewed by several magazines and media on how to achieve your ideal face shape and in the process have debunked many myths.
-I have written this article to shed some light on the safe and effective methods to achieve and maintain a V-shape facial structure.
+I have written this article to shed some light on safe and effective methods, such as HIFU, to achieve and maintain a V-shape facial structure.

 HIFU is for anyone with mild to moderate sagging skin from all skin types and tones.
 It is for those looking to:

 to improve and tighten sagging skin